ztyyLV/web-twain-docs/faq/private-network-access-in-chrome101.md

 ### Symptom

-When visiting a website with Dynamic Web TWAIN SDK v17.2 or an older version integrated via Chrome 101, you may see the following **error message** in the browser console.
-For the end users of your website, they may get prompted to download and install the Dynamsoft Service repeatedly.
+When visiting a website using Chrome 101+ that has Dynamic Web TWAIN SDK v17.2 or older integrated into the application, you may see the following **error message** in the browser console.
+For the end users of your website, they may be repeatedly prompted to download and install the Dynamsoft Service.

+Chrome 101 is expected to be released in early April 2022.

-NOTE that the same issue will also occur in any **Chromuim 101** based browsers such as Microsoft Edge 101.
+NOTE that the same issue will also occur in any browser based on **Chromuim 101+**, such as Microsoft Edge 101.

 ```
 Access to XMLHttpRequest at 'https://local.dynamsoft.com:****' from origin 'https://yourwebsiteURL' has been blocked by CORS policy: